 Here are a few easy steps you can take to give your channel a more professional look and make sure your customers know how to find you online.

-When you start a YouTube channel from scratch, your channel icon will be linked to your brand account’s profile photo.
-To change it, YouTube will direct you to update your brand account.
+When you start a start a channel from scratch, your channel icon will be linked to your business account's profile photo.
+To change it, YouTube will direct you to update your account.

 It's recommended that your picture be a JPG, BMP, PNG, or non-animated GIF, saved at 800 x 800 pixels.
 You should also make sure it displays well at smaller sizes and in both a square and a circle crop for the multiple places YouTube will use your channel icon.